brightdigit/ContributeWordPress/Content/articles/understanding-optionals-in-swift.md

 ------------------------------------------------------------------------

 Hey could you tell me about my iPhone?
-Yes it is a iPhone 8 Plus Black with 256 GB. *Or* You don't have one.
+Yes it is a iPhone 8 Plus Black with 256 GB. *Or* You don’t have one.
 Null!

 ------------------------------------------------------------------------